axelarnetwork/webdocs/docs/roles/node/keyring.md

 import TabItem from '@theme/TabItem';
 ```

-Accounts facilitate all interactions on the Axelar network.
-Like other cryptographic
-networks, Axelar requires account keys for accounts to interact and transact.
-Accounts use
-digital signatures to sign and authenticate transactions through keypairs.
-Keypairs need a
+Accounts use digital signatures to sign and authenticate transactions through keypairs.
+Keypairs need
-mechanism to be stored and managed.
+a mechanism to be stored and managed.

 ## Keyring